Atlas Logo

 Sample details

-The BPS aimed to investigate the effects of agricultural commercialisation on the nutrition and welfare of households in the rural area of Bukidnon in the Philippines.
-Over 500 households were initially surveyed between 1984 and 1985, completing four rounds of surveys in this period.
-In 1992, there was a smaller survey of the households focusing on adolescents, and the same households were followed up again in 2003 to 2004.
+The BPS aimed to investigate the effects of agricultural commercialisation on the nutrition and welfare of households in the rural area of Bukidnon, Philippines.
+Over 500 households were initially surveyed between 1984 and 1985, with four rounds of surveys conducted during this period.
+In 1992, a smaller household survey focusing on adolescents was conducted, and the same households were followed up in 2003 to 2004.

 Study design